Andrew-M-C/go.jsonvalue/docs/en/09_conversion.md

 But there is one exception: `GetString` and `MustGet().String()`

 `GetString` returns a string of a string-typed JSON value.
-If target is not found, or not a string, error will be returned.
+If the target is not found, or is not a string, an error will be returned.

 But `String` is quite special.
-In on hand, it can get the string value of a string-typed JSON value.
-In the other hand, it implements the `fmt.Stringer` interface, which is invoked in `%v` keyword of `fmt` package.
+On one hand, it can get the string value of a string-typed JSON value.
+On the other hand, it implements the `fmt.Stringer` interface, which is invoked by the `%v` keyword of the `fmt` package.

-Therefore the logic of `String` is a bit complicated:
+Therefore, the logic of `String` is a bit complicated:

-- If current `*jsovalue.V` is string-typed, returns its string value.
+- If the current `*jsonvalue.V` is string-typed, returns its string value.
-- If number-typed, returns the string of the number.
+- If number-typed, returns the string representation of the number.
 - If null-typed ("null" type defined in JSON standard), returns `null`.
 - If boolean-typed, returns `true` or `false`.
-- If object-typed, returns a string with format of `{K1: V1, K2: V2}`, and no escaping, not JSON format.
+- If object-typed, returns a string with the format `{K1: V1, K2: V2}`, with no escaping, not in JSON format.
-- If array-typed, returns a string with format of `[v1, v2]`.
+- If array-typed, returns a string with the format `[v1, v2]`.
 Also, no escaping.